-Are you thinking of dressing up in a lovely cupid costume this holiday season?
-Who says you can only be cupid during Valentine’s Day or Halloween?
+Are you thinking about having some fun and dressing up in a lovely cupid costume this Valentine’s Day?
+Who says you can only dress up for Halloween?
 Cupid is one of those favorite Greek Mythology characters known as the son of the goddess Venus and was recognized for his bow and quiver.
 Similarly, if you plan to dress up your little one as cupid, you can be sure to give life to a cute looking angel.
-From cupid’s wings to the ever famous bow and arrow, a cupid costume can certainly brighten up a celebration.
+From cupid’s wings to the ever-famous bow and arrow, a cupid costume can certainly brighten up a celebration.
 If you are in a creative mood, you can take the time to create your own unique Valentine’s Day cupid costume!

 1. White fabric

 5. Safety pins

 Making a cupid costume requires exact body and fabric measurements.
 The length of the white fabric and securing the pattern are both very important.
 Although cupid costumes come in varying designs (diapers for babies, cloth, pillowcase, etc.) with a bow and arrow, a white fabric resembling a long white dress is still considered classic especially for the grownups.
 It is important to get the correct measurement as the fabric must cover the shoulder and below the knee.

 Once the pattern is done and you have the correct measurements with you, it is now time to sew the white fabric and form it into a dress with a hole for the wearer’s head and arms.
 You can do this by simply draping the fabric around the body and use safety pins to pin together and adjust sections that need to be closed.
 The seams of the white fabric must also be sewn either by a sewing machine or a needle and thread.